-The consolidated financial statements and financial highlights of GSV Capital Corp. as of December 31, 2017 and 2016 and for each of the three years in the period ended December 31, 2017 appearing in this prospectus, and the effectiveness of GSV Capital Corp.'s internal control over financial reporting have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports appearing herein and elsewhere in this registration statement.
-Such financial statements and financial highlights are included in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements of GSV Capital Corp. as of December 31, 2016 and 2015 and for each of the two years in the period ended December 31, 2016 appearing in this prospectus and the related financial statement schedule 12-14 for the years ended December 31, 2016 and 2015 included elsewhere in this registration statement, and the effectiveness of GSV Capital Corp.'s internal control over financial reporting have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports appearing herein and elsewhere in this registration statement.
+Such financial statements and financial statement schedules are included in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.